 IT ALLOWS THE TEACHER TO SHARE MANY DIFFERENT FILES WITH STUDENTS AND TO ASSIGN THEM REMOTELY.

 It not only allows students to record their answers in a video, but also has features that allow the students to complete other tasks, such as watching a video and responding, answering written questions, filling out Google docs, or Google Drive Activities.
-These capabilities are what make it ideal for remote learning.
+(Haven’t tried Google Drive Activities yet?
+Here’s a FREE one: La ropa Google Drive Activity) These capabilities are what make FlipGrid ideal for remote learning.

 This platform is actually BETTER than in-person learning in some aspects.
 If the teacher records his/her instruction using the app, “Clipomatic,” students can actually SEE as well as hear what is being said.
 The app turns everything you say into captions.
 How cool is that?
 Automatic subtitles as you speak!
 That’s what I call GREAT comprehensible input!

 Students can stop and replay as many times as they want until they understand.
 That type of constant interruption would not be possible in the classroom.

 The teacher can instruct students intermittently to complete certain tasks during the lesson.
 Even though the instruction is 45 minutes long, the student will be interacting with the lesson in much the same way as in class, learning in small chunks for better assimilation and retention.

 Since the instruction can be front-loaded, the teacher can spend time practicing what the students have already learned.
 The teacher can upload and assign a PowerPoint, story, instructions or anything that will serve as the “explain, model, demonstrate” portion of the lesson.
 Then, the rest of the time can be allotted to answering questions, providing more comprehensible input, and practicing with the guidance of the teacher.